Saksham2k3s/LinksFinder/README.md

 ## Description

 An innovative platform designed to simplify the process of finding high-quality learning resources.
-FindTheBest aims to provide a centralized hub where you can effortlessly discover the most valuable and up-to-date video tutorials across the digital landscape.
+LinksFinder aims to provide a centralized hub where you can effortlessly discover the most valuable and up-to-date video tutorials across the digital landscape.

 ### Installation